iltuoconsulenteit/DocCropper/README.md

 - Ask for an optional license key
 - Write a log file named `install.log` in the installation folder (falling back to `%TEMP%` on Windows or `/tmp` on Linux/macOS)
 - On Linux the installer now requests administrative privileges via `sudo` and installs under `/opt/DocCropper` by default.
 If the directory cannot be created, the script exits with a permissions error.
+- Matching `uninstall_DocCropper` scripts are provided to remove the application later.
 You can override the branches with `DOCROPPER_DEV_BRANCH` for the developer branch or `DOCROPPER_BRANCH` to force a specific branch.

 You can pre-populate `settings.json` or override values using `.env` files in the `env/` folder.